This Is the Sea: Song details

+"Be My Enemy" is an uptempo track, heavily influenced by Bob Dylan's "Tombstone Blues" and "Bob Dylan's 115th Dream".

 "Trumpets", a love song, was the first song written for the album, in the spring of 1984, and the first song from the album to be performed live.
 It quotes from "I'm Only Sleeping", a recording by The Beatles.
 Regarding the lack of trumpets in the song, trumpeter Lorimer stated, 'My impressions are that Mike found them noble, bright, pure, these sort of words.
 So, 'My love feels like trumpets'...
 I understand it at that level.
 It's such an ancient instrument, a martial instrument.
 Amongst swords and spears and shields being clattered about, someone sounds the trumpet and everyone hears that.
 It's the clarion call, the clarity of it finds its way through."

 The title track, the last song on the original release, has a slower tempo than most of the other arrangements.
 Scott notes that he wrote over twenty verses for the song, some of which wound up included on the "alter ego" of "This Is the Sea", "That Was the River", which was released in 1994 on The Secret Life of the Waterboys.
 Waterboys chronicler Ian Abrahams wrote that the album and song were about Scott painting, "...a mystical, spiritual route that can be attained simply through letting-go of the mundane and trusting to the sanctity of the inner self."
 Abrahams further described the song as, "...an instruction to throw away the old and embrace the new, catch the train, see the previous existence as something old and gone.
 It's as though there is a split personality, the war raging inside the head, the mental anguish and the internal argument.
 This song gets right back into the thrust of "Don't Bang the Drum" and comes full circle, rejecting the soulless existence painted in the LP's opening moments and treating it as a journey, comparable with the traveling of the river into the sea.
 It's really the sentiment of somebody making a huge adjustment in their life and that really elucidates the theme of the album and points to a crossroads in Mike Scott's creative thinking."